 Seeded by a California Arts Council grant, the Arts Commission hired arts education staff and formed the Los Angeles County Arts Education Advisory Group who developed the initiative’s goals and strategies through an 18-month planning process.
 Eight community forums were held to help guide the development of and broaden support for the regional effort.
 In 2002, the Los Angeles County Board of Supervisors, LA County Office of Education and Arts Commission adopted Arts for All, Los Angeles County Regional Blueprint for Arts Education and the initiative was launched.

-Celebrating its 15th year in 2017-18, the Arts Ed Collective (formerly Arts for All) is taking this moment to reflect on some of its achievements to date:
+Celebrating its 16th year in 2018-19, the Arts Ed Collective is taking this moment to reflect on some of its achievements to date:

 - 65 board-approved school district policies and strategic plans for arts education